Page 45 Review by Stephen

 "In order to go after your dreams, you must live your life.
 Wake up, before it's too late."

-Quiet, contemplative and so beautiful to behold, this is the most startlingly original book from Vertigo since Paul Pope's HEAVY LIQUID.
-Every fluid stroke is steeped in humanity or the living world bustling around it, and it's so full of grace I could cry.
+If you want a comic to encourage you consider your life, your direction and your sense of perspective, this is it.
+Quiet, contemplative and so beautiful to behold, every fluid stroke is steeped in humanity and the living world bustling around it.
+It is so full of grace that I could cry.

-Aged merely 32, Brás is feeling old.
-His father is such a successful Brazilian author that the literary community is throwing a great gala in his honour tonight, while he's stuck writing obituaries for a newspaper.
-Oh yes, and neither his father nor mother appear to have remembered his birthday.
-So he's feeling a bit morbid, he's feeling a little dejected and he's... well, he's sulking.
-Nevertheless he hoists on the tuxedo and makes his way to the Theatro Municipal just early enough to grab some smokes and a beer from a local bar.
-Which is where a different family's argument ensures that his family will never forget his birthday again.
+Aged 32, Brás is feeling old.
+His father is such a successful Brazilian author that its literary community is throwing a gala in his honour tonight while Brás, an aspiring writer himself, is stuck in the dead-end job of writing obituaries.
+Neither his father nor mother appear to have remembered his birthday so Brás is feeling a little morbid, dejected and he's... well, he's sulking.
+Nevertheless Jorge, his best friend at the newspaper, persuades him to join in the celebrations by donning a tuxedo and making his way to the Theatro Municipal in time to grab a beer from a local bar... where Brás is shot dead.

-It's quite the startling conclusion to the first chapter of a twelve issue mini-series - the death of its lead character.
-But make no mistake, Brás is the main protagonist and successive instalments unveil what might have happened if Brás had died earlier or lived a lot longer, chosen different paths and come to understand what really matters.
+Its unusual, I grant you, for a protagonist to wind up dead in the first of 12 chapters.
+But make no mistake, Brás is the main protagonist.
+Successive instalments unveil what might have happened had he died earlier or lived a lot longer: if Brás had chosen different paths at lifes myriad traffic lights and come to understand what truly matters.
 He makes bad decisions and stagnates; he finds true love at last and marries.
-He lives to see some give birth, others die, and his best friend run away in terror.
-In one instance he respects Jorge's decision, in another he drives long into the night to find him.
+He lives to see some people give birth, others die, and his best friend run away in terror.
+In one instance he respects Jorge's decision, in another he drives into the night to find him.

 "Jorge was his best friend, and that's what friends do.
 They care.
 They find each other and stick together when things get rough.
 Friends are worth every effort.
 Friends matter."

 Twice Brás dies because he believes in friendship, but as young Jorge says, "If it weren't for people, life would be a fuckin' desert".
-Indeed on almost every page there's an exchange to give one pause for thought and there's some very sound advice for a Brás who so often wants to shut out life altogether, particularly from his writing, from the very source of his ambition, his father, who here speaks of his mother:
+On almost every page there's an exchange to give one pause for thought and there's some very sound advice for a Brás (who so often wants to shut out life altogether) from the very source of his ambition, his father, who here speaks of his mother:

 "I remember when we first met.
 I told her I wanted to be a writer and that I knew a great romance was waiting for me to write it.
 She smiled and said that she hoped a great romance was waiting for me to live it."